Jsong91/Cyclistic-Case-Study/README.md

 # Cyclistic-Case-Study

-Introduction
+## **Introduction**

-For the capstone project, I have selected the Cyclistic bike share analysis case study to work.
+#### For the capstone project, I have selected the Cyclistic bike share analysis case study to work on.
 For the case study, I will perform the real-world tasks of a junior data analyst for the marketing team at Cyclistic, a bike-share company in Chicago.

 To answer key business questions, I followed the six steps of the data analysis process taught in the course which are: Ask, Prepare, Process, Analyze, Share and Act.